4 Watt FM Transmitter

 - Clean the component leads with a small piece of emery paper.

-– You may find sometimes a component with heavier gauge leads than usual, that are too thick to enter in the holes of the p.c. board.
-In this case use a mini drill to enlarge the holes slightly.
+- You may find sometimes a component with heavier gauge leads than usual, that is too thick to enter in the holes of the p.c. board.
+In this case, use a mini drill to enlarge the holes slightly.

-– Do not make the holes too large as this is going to make soldering difficult afterwards.
+- Do not make the holes too large as this is going to make soldering difficult afterward.

 - Take the hot iron and place its tip on the component lead while holding the end of the solder wire at the point where the lead emerges from the board.
 The iron tip must touch the lead slightly above the p.c. board. – When the solder starts to melt and flow wait till it covers evenly the area around the hole and the flux boils and gets out from underneath the solder.
 The whole operation should not take more than 5 seconds.
 Remove the iron and allow the solder to cool naturally without blowing on it or moving the component.
 If everything was done properly the surface of the joint must have a bright metallic finish and its edges should be smoothly ended on the component lead and the board track.
 If the solder looks dull, cracked, or has the shape of a blob then you have made a dry joint and you should remove the solder (with a pump, or a solder wick) and redo it.